 2018 is an important year.

-2018 marks the centenary of women (some, not all) having the right to vote.
+It marks the centenary of women (some, not all) having the right to vote.

-2018 is also the Year of Engineering – a government campaign recognising the importance of engineering across the UK to inspire and encourage young individuals to get involved.
+And it’s also the Year of Engineering – a government campaign recognising the importance of engineering across the UK to inspire and encourage young individuals to get involved.

 Currently, only 17% of people working in technology in the UK are female, with just 7% of female students choosing computer science as an A level.

 After leaving school in 1988, I had zero exposure to computers, other than seeing my friend making ‘Hello world’ appear on a screen.
 I thought it was amazing.

 - took A level maths and statistics

 - went on to take a social science degree

 - had a work placement that turned out to need a database building so ….